MRI (Magnetic Resonance Imaging)

 How do I prepare for an MRI scan?

-How is this test performed?
+How is an MRI performed?

 You will lie flat on a table that moves through a large tube (this is the magnet).
-The tube can be loud while it is on, and you may be given earplugs to protect your ears.
-The test can take anywhere from 30 minutes to 2 hours, depending on what areas are being scanned.
+The tube can be loud while it is on, and you may be given earplugs or headphones to protect your ears.
+The test can take anywhere from 30 minutes to 2 hours, based on what areas are being scanned.
 A radiology technologist will be in a nearby room with a window and microphone to hear and talk to you during the test.
 You should try to hold still during the test because movement can cause blurry images.

 IV contrast may be used during the MRI to see the blood vessels better.
 This contrast is known as “gadolinium” and is different from the contrast used during a CT scan.
 If you have an allergy to CT contrast, which is iodine based, there is a good chance you will still be able to have the MRI contrast.
 Gadolinium cannot be given to anyone with kidney disease because it can harm the kidneys.

-How do I manage an MRI scan if I am anxious or claustrophobic?
+What if I am anxious or claustrophobic?

 MRI for cancer.
 American Cancer Society. (n.d.).
 Retrieved August 1, 2022, from https://www.cancer.org/treatment/understanding-your-diagnosis/tests/mri-for-cancer.html